mrpaul-07/Artificial_intelligence_Project/README.md

 ### ✨ Features
 - Data preprocessing and cleaning of the student dataset
-- Implementation of Linear Regression
+- Implementation of Logistic Regression
 - Implementation of Support Vector Machine (SVM)
 - Implementation of Artificial Neural Network (ANN)
 - Implementation of Convolutional Neural Network (CNN)